Superintendent of Schools

 Dr. Barbara McGraw Edmondson, Superintendent of Catholic Schools

-The importance of our mission and the work of our schools in building a better tomorrow is underscored in a recent independent study by the Sage Policy Group.
-The research purports that Catholic school graduates are well poised to become socially-responsible leaders.
+In an information and technology-rich era, Catholic schools stand out in their mission to nurture an individual's unique gifts and talents.
+A Catholic school education – centered in the person of Jesus Christ - cultivates faith and reason so children grow into young adults who are articulate, creative, critical thinkers and problem solvers.
 Our graduates embrace higher education and as a result make significant contributions in the fields of law, medicine, government, non-profit, and business.
 And they do so with the understanding that each of us has a God-given responsibility to care for the world and each other.

-Whether you have experience with Catholic schools in the Archdiocese of Baltimore or are new to our schools, I invite you to witness this difference and to realize why Catholic schools are “A Place to Grow!”
+I extend my heartfelt appreciation and gratitude to each and every one of you for considering and/or choosing a Catholic school and your ongoing commitment to providing the best education for your child.
+Whether you have experience with Catholic schools in the Archdiocese of Baltimore or are new to our schools, I invite you to witness the Catholic school difference!